-Application to Rice Architecture Paris (Paris)
+Application to Rice Architecture Paris

-The option of spending a semester, fall or spring, at Paris, is open to returning fifth year students and advanced graduate students.
-Applications are due for both semesters of the following academic year by the fifteenth of February.
+The option of spending a semester, fall or spring, in Paris, is open to returning fifth-year students and advanced graduate students.
+Applications for either semester of the following academic year are due by the fifteenth of February.
 Decisions are made by a faculty committee, chaired by the director of external programs, and are announced by the last day of March.
 Information sessions on the program are held each semester.
-For more information contact John Casbarian, the interim deand and director of external programs.
+For more information contact, John Casbarian, the director of external programs.

-Leave of absence during B.A. (first 4 years of program)
+Leave of absence during B.A. (first four years of program)

-Leaves of absence from the architecture program will be granted only in special circumstances, typically for health related or other issues beyond a student's control.
+Leaves of absence from the architecture program will be granted only in special circumstances, typically for health-related or other issues beyond a student's control.
 Requests for a leave must be made in writing to the director of undergraduate studies as soon as the need arises.
 The decision to grant a leave from the architecture program will be made by the director of undergraduate studies in consultation with the dean of architecture and other relevant parties, such as the university's dean of undergraduates.
-Students who do not follow these procedures or who take a leave without permission will be considered to have resigned from the program and must reapply in order to return.
+Students who do not follow these procedures or who take a leave without permission will be considered to have resigned from the program and must reapply to return.

-If the student will also request leave from the university, she/he should follow all policies and procedures as listed in the General Announcements and contact the Office of the Dean of Undergraduates.
+If the student also requests leave from the university, they should follow all policies and procedures as listed in the General Announcements and contact the Office of the Dean of Undergraduates.
 International students should also contact OISS.
-Note that permission for a leave from the architecture program and from the university in general are distinct determinations; therefore students applying for a leave from the university must additionally apply to Rice Architecture for a leave from the program.
+Note that permission for a leave from the architecture program and from the university in general are distinct determinations.
+Therefore students applying for a leave from the university must additionally apply to Rice Architecture for a leave from the program.
 In all cases, students are responsible for ensuring that they complete and turn in required materials by the specified deadline.

-Leave of absence during B.Arch./Preceptorship (last 2 years of program)
+Leave of absence during B.Arch./Preceptorship (last two years of program)

 In accepting a Preceptorship assignment, each student commits to return the semester immediately following the Preceptorship year.
-Therefore, requests for a leave of absence between the end of fourth year and the start of the assigned Preceptorship, or between the Preceptorship and the final year of coursework will be granted only under the most extraordinary of circumstances.
-Such requests need to detail a condition or situation beyond a student's control or ability to foresee that makes it impossible to satisfactorily complete the program in the prescribed timeframe.
-Additional work experience, of any nature, is not acceptable grounds for requesting leave of absence.
-If a student anticipates any reason that she/he may not be able to complete the two-year sequence as stipulated the student must notify the director of external programs and the director of undergraduate studies in writing prior to the assignment of the Preceptorship.
+Therefore, requests for a leave of absence between the end of fourth year and the start of the assigned Preceptorship or between the Preceptorship and the final year of coursework will be granted only under the most extraordinary of circumstances.
+Such requests need to detail a condition or situation beyond a student's control or ability to foresee that makes it impossible to satisfactorily complete the program in the prescribed time frame.
+Additional work experience, of any nature, is not acceptable grounds for requesting a leave of absence.
+If a student anticipates any reason that they may not be able to complete the two-year sequence as stipulated, the student must notify the director of external programs and the director of undergraduate studies in writing prior to the assignment of the Preceptorship.
 B.Arch. students requesting a leave from the program must additionally request a leave from the university.
-B.Arch. students are governed under the same rules as regular undergraduates regarding requesting leaves as described in the General Announcements in the academic year the student starts the B. Arch. program.
-Note that permission for a leave from the architecture program and from the university in general are distinct determinations; therefore students applying for a leave from the B. Arch. program must additionally apply for a I eave to the dean of undergraduate studies.
+Permission for a leave from the architecture program and from the university in general are distinct determinations.
+Therefore students applying for a leave from the B. Arch. program must additionally apply to the director of undergraduate studies for a leave from the university.